Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/appconfigBasic/README.md

 This sample application shows how to use the TypeScript client libraries for Azure in some common scenarios.

-In this sample, we build a simple application in React Native using Expo and integrating with Azure Application Configuration service.
+In this sample, we build a simple application in React Native using Expo and integrating with Azure App Configuration service.

 ## Prerequisites